FISHARMNIC/CSteganography/README.md

 ## Hide super secret messages within images using this

-Run according shell scripts to cypher or decypher a message
+* Run according binaries `main_encrypt` to cypher or `main_decrypt` decypher a message
-If you get a segfault it's because you probably typed in the file name wrong
+* Make sure you are in the same directory as the image